Skip to main content

 --dry-run

-Checks whether the table can be modified, but does not make actual changes to the structure and data.
-It is recommended to use this parameter to safely test the table modification process before running the utility with --execute parameter.
+Checks if changing the table is possible, but does not actually make any changes to the structure or data.
+We recommend using this parameter to safely test the table change process before running the utility with the --execute parameter.

-Using the --dry-run and --execute parameters together is not possible
+you cannot use the --dry-run and --execute parameters together

 --execute

-Applies the changes to the table.
-Without this parameter, the utility only checks if the table can be safely modified and terminates.
+Applies changes to the table.
+Without this parameter, the utility only checks if a safe table change is possible and terminates.

-Using the --dry-run and --execute parameters together is not possible
+you cannot use the --dry-run and --execute parameters together

 --recursion-method

-Specifies the method of searching for replicas in the cluster.
-The parameter is mandatory for the utility to work in MySQL Sync clusters.
-Specify only the value --recursion-method=none.
-Use of other values or the absence of the parameter may cause the utility to malfunction
+Determines the method for replica discovery in the cluster.
+This parameter is required for the utility to work in MySQL Sync clusters.
+Specify only the --recursion-method=none value.
+Using other values or omitting this parameter may result in utility failure

 pt-online-schema-change \